SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 • Two-way, wireless communications and electronic tracking systems are required by the Secretary of Labor

-• MSHA may establish a Technical Study Panel on the use of air underground coal mines and fire retardant material in belts.
+• MSHA may establish a Technical Study Panel on the use of air underground coal mines and fire-retardant material in belts

-• Raise the criminal penalty cap to $250,000 for first offensives and $500,000 for second offensives
+• Raise the criminal penalty cap for first and second offenses

 • Grants MSHA the power to request an injunction if mine has refused to pay a final order MSHA penalty